 - When having a conversation with them, hold hands to make them feel the warmth.

 - If your partner needs physical touch to feel loved, don’t feel embarrassed in displaying your affection in public.

 - At night, cuddle your partner and make them feel loved and appreciated.

-Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch are the five love languages.
+Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch are the five love languages according to the author of the book.
 Once you know these, you can silently observe which language suits your partner.
-This also helps when you are new in the relationship and want it to last long
+A healthy relationship is expected to include all the five approaches in some the degree.
+This also helps when you are new in the relationship and want it to be cohesive and last long.